ethereum/execution-spec-tests/docs/consuming_tests/blockchain_test_engine.md

-# Blockchain Hive Tests  <!-- markdownlint-disable MD051 (MD051=link-fragments "Link fragments should be valid") -->
+# Blockchain Engine Tests  <!-- markdownlint-disable MD051 (MD051=link-fragments "Link fragments should be valid") -->

-The Blockchain Hive Test fixture format tests are included in the fixtures subdirectory `blockchain_tests_hive`, and use Engine API directives instead of the usual BlockchainTest format.
+The Blockchain Engine Test fixture format tests are included in the fixtures subdirectory `blockchain_tests_engine`, and use Engine API directives instead of the usual BlockchainTest format.

 These are produced by the `StateTest` and `BlockchainTest` test specs.

 ## Description

-The Blockchain Hive Test fixture format is used to test block validation and the consensus rules of the Ethereum blockchain, when a block is delivered through the Engine API as a `engine_newPayloadVX` directive.
+The Blockchain Engine Test fixture format is used to test block validation and the consensus rules of the Ethereum blockchain, when a block is delivered through the Engine API as a `engine_newPayloadVX` directive.

 It does so by defining a pre-execution state, a series of blocks as `engine_newPayloadVX` directives, and a post-execution state, verifying that, after all the blocks have been processed, appended if valid or rejected if invalid, the result is the expected post-execution state.